spgoodman/florence2-visionapi/README.md

    - For Linux: The `vision-server.sh` script will automatically set up a virtual environment and install the required packages when run for the first time.
    - For Windows: The `vision-server.bat` script will set up a virtual environment and install the required packages when run for the first time.

+3. Initiate download of the model by attempting to tag an image.

 ## Starting the Server

 ### Linux